 1. Verify the groups mapped for Allow log on locally security setting.
 For example, the groups mapped here are Guest, Administrators, Users, Backup Operators.

-It is recommended to add the domain user/local user under the Administrators or Users Group.
+It is recommended to add the domain user or local user under the Administrators or Users Group.

-Unavailability of domain user account/local user account, under any of the Groups defined under the Local User and Groups management console, shall cause incomplete installation of few services.
+Unavailability of domain user account or local user account, under any of the Groups defined under the Local User and Groups management console, shall cause incomplete installation of few services.